bschooled/Move-FromPurges.ps1/README.md

 # Move-FromPurges.ps1
-Purpose of this script is to be able to recover items from the hidden Purges subfolder in situations where a Retention policy or other has moved large amounts to it.
-At the moment it only recover email messages from the purges folder, but will have more capabilities in the future.
+The purpose of this script is to be able to recover items from the hidden Purges subfolder in situations where a Retention policy or other process has moved large amounts of emails to it.
+At the moment it can only recover email messages from the purges folder, but is intended to have more capabilities in the future.

 Requirements:
 Without the following below, the script cannot run, there are no alternatives.